 - You may include up to five pages of supporting materials (tables, figures, appendices, etc.) beyond the text summary and the references.

-- Please note that late submissions or submissions that do not follow these requirements will not be considered, as the integrity of the reviewing process depends on consistency across submissions.
-If you have questions concerning these requirements, please contact one of the co-chairs.
+Please note that late submissions or submissions that do not follow these requirements will not be considered, as the integrity of the reviewing process depends on consistency across submissions.

 Submit one copy electronically to Karin Hoisl (firstname.lastname@example.org) with the subject “TIM Dissertation Award Submission” by January 22, 2020.

 If you have any question about eligibility, please contact the Dissertation Award Co-Chair well in advance of the deadline for abstract submission:

 Karin Hoisl (University of Mannheim & Copenhagen Business School)